On Optimal Finite-length Block Codes of Size Four for Binary Symmetric Channels: Abstract

 \section{Abstract}

-Finite-length binary codes of four codewords are studied for memoryless binary symmetric channels (BSCs) with the maximum likelihood decoding.
-For any block-length, best \emph{linear} codes of four codewords have been explicitly characterized, but whether linear codes are better than nonlinear codes or not is unknown in general.
-In this paper, we show that for any block-length, there exists an optimal code of four codewords that is either linear or in a subset of nonlinear codes, called \emph{Class-I} codes.
-Based on the analysis of Class-I codes, we derive sufficient conditions such that linear codes are optimal.
-For block-length less than or equal to $8$, our analytical results show that linear codes are optimal.
-For block-length up to $\numevnum$, numerical evaluations show that linear codes are optimal.
+A binary code of blocklength $n$ and codebook size $M$ is called an $(n,M)$ code, which is studied for memoryless binary symmetric channels (BSCs) with the maximum likelihood (ML) decoding.
+For any $n \geq 2$, some optimal codes among the \emph{linear} $(n,4)$ codes have been explicitly characterized in the previous study, but whether the optimal codes among the linear codes are better than all the nonlinear codes or not is unknown.
+In this paper, we first show that for any $n\geq 2$, there exists an optimal code (among all the $(n,4)$ codes) that is either linear or in a subset of nonlinear codes, called \emph{Class-I} codes.
+We identified \emph{all} the optimal codes among the linear $(n,4)$ codes for each blocklength $n\geq 2$, and found ones that were not given in literature.
+For any $n$ from $2$ to $\numevnum$, all the optimal $(n,4)$ codes are identified, where except for $n=3$, all the optimal $(n,4)$ codes are equivalent to linear codes.
+There exist optimal $(3,4)$ codes that are not equivalent to linear codes.
+Furthermore, we derive a subset of nonlinear codes called Class-II codes and justify that for any $n >\numevnum$, the set composed of linear, Class-I and Class-II codes and their equivalent codes contains all the optimal $(n,4)$ codes.
+Both Class-I and Class-II codes are close to linear codes in the sense that they involve only one type of columns that are not included in linear codes.
+Our results are obtained using a new technique to compare the ML decoding performance of two codes, featured by a partition of the entire range of the channel output.